End-to-End Jet Classification of Boosted Top Quarks with the CMS Open Data: Timing Performance Comparison

 Identical copies of the model were trained on a single NVIDIA Tesla P100 GPU, a single NVIDIA Tesla V100 GPU, and a TPUv3-8 accessed through the Google Cloud platform.
-We observe that the single largest training speed improvements come from the optimized I/O infrastructures.
-We find that both the Tesla V100 GPU and the TPUv3-8 offer a significant training time improvement over a Tesla P100 GPU when training on end-to-end jet images.
-We also trained an identical copy on the network in parallel on multiple NVIDIA Tesla V100 GPUs to observe the relationship between number of GPUs and training speeds.
-From this, we were able to see substantial improvements when going to higher number of GPUs.
+We observe that one of the largest training speed improvements come from the utilization of a more optimized I/O infrastructures.
+For many existing computing clusters, improvements to the I/O pipeline could serve as a relatively cheap way to greatly improve training speeds.

+We find that both the Tesla V100 GPU and the TPUv3-8 offer a significant training time improvement over a Tesla P100 GPU when training on end-to-end jet images, but that the TPUv3-8 still maintained faster computation times.
+We also trained a identical copies of the network in parallel on multiple NVIDIA Tesla V100 GPUs to observe the relationship between number of GPUs and training speeds.
+From this, we were able to see a roughly linear relationship between the number of GPUs utilized and the time it took to train the network.
+However, at high number of GPUs a plateau starts to occur as I/O becomes the performance bottleneck.